-Figure 3: As most of a car's outside body consists of car paint, a realistic representation of that material is quite important.
+Figure 3: As most of a car's outside body is covered with car paint, a realistic simulation of its optical properties is quite important.
 Left: Car with a typical Phong shader, illuminated by the HDR environment map.
 Right: With a ClearCoat shader that simulates Fresnel effects in the car paint and computes the resulting reflections.
 Note the accurate reflections (as opposed to a reflection map), as well as the varying reflectivity depending on the viewing angle.